Steve Womack

 Stephen Allen Womack (/ˈwoʊmæk/ WOH-mack; born February 18, 1957) is an American politician serving as the U.S. representative for since 2011.
-The district, which was once represented by former Senator J. William Fulbright, covers much of northwestern Arkansas, including Fort Smith, Fayetteville, Springdale, and Womack's hometown of Rogers.
-A member of the Republican Party, Womack was mayor of Rogers before his election to Congress, succeeding John Boozman, who defeated U.S. Senator Blanche Lincoln in the 2010 Senate election.
+The district covers much of northwestern Arkansas, including Fort Smith, Fayetteville, Springdale, and Womack's hometown of Rogers.
+Before he was elected to Congress, Womack was mayor of Rogers.
+He is a member of the Republican Party.

-Womack chaired the House Budget Committee from 2018 to 2019, and was its ranking member from 2019 to 2021.
+A moderate Republican, Womack is a member of the Republican Governance Group.
+He chaired the House Budget Committee from 2018 to 2019, and was its ranking member from 2019 to 2021.